 The psychology department has four advisors here to help you as you work your way through your degree, all at different stages in their graduate career and across the concentrations.
 In order to reach them, please email email@example.com

 Please note: We have moved advising online for 2020-2021 Academic Year.
-Please email email@example.com if you have a question, or join the Psychology Online Student Advising Organization on Blackboard.
-We will not have walk in advising during this time, so please plan accordingly.
+Please email firstname.lastname@example.org if you have a question, or join the Psychology Online Student Advising Organization on Blackboard.
+We will have limited drop in hours

 Advisors will be available to help you via blackboard, zoom, email, or phone.